nickjj/esbuild-copy-static-files/README.md

 By default it will filter out, AKA skip copying any files that haven't changed.
 It does this by getting the MD5 hash of each `src` and `dest` file.
-If both files have the same MD5 hash then it get skipped.
+If both files have the same MD5 hash then it gets skipped.

 This is nice because if you had let's say 50 static files and only 1 of them changed then only 1 file will get copied.